Guide to How Long the Student Loan Consolidation Process Can Take

 • Modification: A student loan modification changes the terms and conditions of an existing student loan.
 Unlike consolidation, a modification means you keep the same loan but adjust it.

 You might also consider keeping your plan and improving your financial situation in order to comfortably be able to make your payments.
-This could prevent you from facing the potential downsides of consolidation, like paying more in interest due to a longer loan term.
+This will avoid the potential downsides of consolidation, like paying more in interest due to a longer loan term.

 The Takeaway

-As you’re weighing your options, you might also consider private student loan refinance as an option to take care of your student loan payments.
-SoFi makes it easy to see what rates you may be eligible for with student loan refinancing.
+You may also consider student loan refinancing to help you manage your monthly payments.
+SoFi makes it easy to see what rates you may be eligible for.
 Plus, with SoFi, you can skip paying origination fees, application fees, and prepayment penalties.

 FAQ